Saudi Arabia targets Russia in battle for European oil market

 Kleinman said the competition has become so intense in Asian markets in recent months that Saudi Arabia had to reduce supplies there in the face of growing deliveries from rivals such as Russia, Kuwait and Angola.

-Meanwhile, the low oil prices have spurred demand in Europe after years of lackluster performance.
+Meanwhile, the low oil prices have spurred demand in Europe after years of lacklustre performance.

 “For the first time in many years the European market looks more interesting than the Asian market.
 So Middle Eastern producers are looking to take that opportunity,” a senior Iraqi oil source told Reuters.